Master of Biotechnology

 - Scientific communication, both written and oral

-At the end of the course, you could qualify to begin a PhD in a related field if you successfully qualify for and complete the Master of Biotechnology Research Project.
+At the end of the course, if you successfully qualify for and complete the optional Biotechnology Research Project, you could qualify to undertake a PhD (Doctor of Philosophy).